mnentwig/forthytwo/fractalsProject/README.md

 Sometimes, the way to the finish line gets straight, obvious and _boring_.
 Like hiking versus commuting, it's not just about getting from A to B in the most efficient manner.
 We're not being paid to chase milestones ... rather, throw in a new idea to make it interesting again.
 Repeat too many times.

 ## Overview
-My "fun factor driven requirements management" eventually evolved into something along those lines:
+My "fun factor driven requirements management" eventually evolved along those lines:

 * Real time calculation: The Stanford lab exercise demanded it already in 2002.
 * Full HD resolution (1920x1080) at 60 Hz.
 That's the monitor on my desk.
 No excuses.